Sean Davis (American football)

-Sean Eric Davis Jr. (born October 23, 1993) is an American football free safety for the Houston Roughnecks of the XFL.
-He played college football at Maryland and was drafted by the Pittsburgh Steelers in the second round of the 2016 NFL Draft.
-He has also been a member of the Washington Football Team.
+Sean Eric Davis Jr. (born October 23, 1993) is an American professional football safety.
+He played college football at Maryland and was selected by the Pittsburgh Steelers in the second round of the 2016 NFL draft.
+He has also been a member of the Washington Football Team, Indianapolis Colts, Cincinnati Bengals, New England Patriots, and Houston Roughnecks.

-High school career
+Early life

 Davis attended Maret School in Washington, D.C.
 As a senior, he recorded 87 tackles and three interceptions on defense and ran for 823 yards, seven rushing touchdowns, 601 receiving yards and five receiving touchdowns on offense.
 He received offers from North Carolina, Boston College, and Connecticut but ultimately chose to attend the University of Maryland to play football.

 College career

 Davis played at Maryland from 2012 to 2015.
 He played safety his first three years before moving to cornerback prior to his senior year.
 During his career he started 40 of 50 games, recording 319 tackles, five interceptions and 2.5 sacks.